 Since I use gluten-free pasta, I pull out whatever is in my cupboard.
 It’s often difficult to find a specific style of pasta that I need.

 For this version of ground beef stroganoff, you’ll need ground beef, of course.
+I purchase grass-fed ground beef whenever possible, but you can use any ground beef.

 You’ll also need pasta, beef broth, Worcestershire sauce, and sour cream.
 I also like to add mushrooms to mine.